CCV Frequently Asked Questions for CIHR Applicants

 - How do I include the other researchers involved in my grant?

-- Is the "past 5 years" limit in this section calculated based on the start date or end date of the grant?
+- Is the "past 5 years" limit (7 years for the Foundation Scheme CV) in this section calculated based on the start date or end date of the grant?

 - Where do I put information regarding Teaching Activities, Editorial Activities, Review Activities, and Committee Memberships?

 - Where should I put my participation on Thesis Committees, Supervisory Committees, and/or Student Committees?

 - How do I enter information regarding the students in my graduate/undergraduate class(es)?

 - What information do I put under Knowledge Translation?
 Should patent information go in this section and in the IP section under "Contributions"?